ninoseki/osakana/README.md

 Please set the following environmental variables for enabling Censys lookup.

-- CENSYS_ID: your Censys API ID
+- `CENSYS_ID`: your Censys API ID
-- CENSYS_SECRET: your Censys secret key
+- `CENSYS_SECRET`: your Censys secret key

+### SecurityTrails

+Please set the following environmental variable for enabling SecurityTrails integration.

+- `SECURITYTRAILS_API_KEY`: your SecurityTrails API key

 ### Slack

-Please set the following environmental variables for enabling Slack integration.
+Please set the following environmental variables for enabling Slack notification.

-- SLACK_WEBHOOK_URL: A Slack webhook URL.
+- `SLACK_WEBHOOK_URL`: A Slack webhook URL.
-- SLACK_CHANNEL_NAME: A Slask channel name which will be notified.
+- `SLACK_CHANNEL_NAME`: A Slask channel name which will be notified.

 ## Screenshots